-The Utah Science Technology and Research Agency (USTAR) facilitates research, development and commercialization activities to expand Utah’s science and technology economy.
-USTAR’s vision is for Utah to lead the nation as the best performing economy and be recognized as a premier global destination, and its mission is to create a technology ecosystem that enables ideas to seed, grow and thrive.
+The Utah Science Technology and Research Agency (USTAR) catalyzes research, development and commercialization activities to expand Utah’s technology economy.
+USTAR supports the Governor’s Vision for the Utah economy to lead the nation as the best performing economy and to be recognized as a premier global destination.
+USTAR seeks to create a technology ecosystem that enables ideas to seed, grow and thrive.

 USTAR has enabled the hiring of commercially minded researchers, the building of state-of-the-art core facilities and the development of entrepreneur outreach centers partnered with regional universities.
 USTAR provides resources for tech businesses and entrepreneurs throughout the state via outreach efforts.

 USTAR-funded researchers have proven adept at capturing millions of dollars in federal and private research funding and building world-class research teams including undergraduate, graduate and post-doctoral students.
 To form new ventures based on their respective technologies, researchers work with their University commercialization offices to transfer these technologies to industry or as the foundation of new companies.

 The U of U’s James L Sorenson Molecular Biotechnology Building is the centerpiece of a visionary plan to accelerate research, development and commercialization at the interface of medicine, nanotechnology, engineering, pharmacology and digital media.
 It includes a state-of-the-art nanofabrication facility with cleanroom space, a bio-bay and a microscopy and materials characterization suite.
 These facilities are available to university researchers and can also be used on a fee for service basis by commercial partners.